Garuda Indonesia seeks to cancel order for 49 Boeing Max 8s

-JAKARTA, Indonesia — Indonesia’s flag carrier is seeking the cancellation of a multibillion dollar order for 49 Boeing 737 Max 8 jets, citing a loss of confidence after two crashes in the past six months.
+JAKARTA, Indonesia — In a blow for Boeing, Indonesia’s flag carrier is seeking the cancellation of a multibillion dollar order for 49 of the manufacturer’s 737 Max 8 jets, citing a loss of confidence after two crashes in the past six months.

 It is the first announcement of a cancellation since Boeing’s new model aircraft were grounded following fatal crashes in Indonesia and Ethiopia.

-PT Garuda Indonesia’s spokesman Ikhsan Rosan said Friday that the airline, which ordered 50 Max 8 jets in 2014 and so far has received just one, sent a letter to Boeing last week asking to cancel the order worth $4.9 billion.
+PT Garuda Indonesia, which had ordered 50 Max 8 jets in 2014 and had received just one plane last year, has sent a letter to Boeing last week requesting to cancel the order worth $4.9 billion, the company’s spokesman Ikhsan Rosan said Friday.
+The carrier has so far paid Boeing about $26 million for the order.

-He said the carrier made the decision out of fear its business would be damaged due to customer alarm over the crashes.
+Garuda joined other airlines worldwide in grounding its one Max 8 jet after the crash of an Ethiopian Airlines flight this month which killed all 157 people aboard.
+It came less than five months after 189 people died in the Oct.
+29 crash of another Max 8, operated by Indonesian private carrier Lion Air.

+“Passengers always ask what type of plane they will fly as they have lost trust and confidence in the Max 8 jet,” Rosan told The Associated Press, “This would harm our business.”

-Rosan said Garuda plans to meet with Boeing representatives next week in Jakarta.
+He said that Garuda plans to meet with Boeing representatives next week in Jakarta to discuss details of cancelling the order.

+“We don’t want to use Max jets ... but maybe will consider switching it with another Boeing model of plane,” Rosan said.
+He said Indonesian passengers are afraid to take flights using any Max model, whether it’s the 8, 9 or 10 series.

+A preliminary report from Indonesia’s National Transportation Safety Committee in December stopped short of declaring a probable cause of the Oct.
+29 crash.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.